mapabq/building-processing/README.md

 ### Methodology

-Buildings are grouped in census tracts by census blocks if the census block does not already contain OpenStreetMap user contributions of buildings where ``` building="yes" ``` (as of September 2018).
+Buildings are grouped in census tracts by census blocks if the census block does not already contain OpenStreetMap user contributions of buildings where ``` building="yes" ``` (as of February 11 2019).
 Current OSM building data is held in the [abq_building.geojson](./data/abq_building.geojson) file.
 Census blocks are held in the [blocks_wgs84.geojson](./data/blocks_wgs84.geojson) file.
 The Microsoft building footprint data for New Mexico can be downloaded [here](https://usbuildingdata.blob.core.windows.net/usbuildings-v1-1/NewMexico.zip).

 ### C/C++ dependencies